Career Profile: U.S. Navy Air Traffic Controller

-Add to that the challenge of overseeing flights destined for vital combat and transport missions both at home, abroad, and in the middle of the ocean, and you've got Navy Air Traffic Controllers (AC).
-It's no breeze to secure an enlistment contract as an AC, but in addition to a rewarding military career, it sure can't hurt your chances of cutting the line for those civilian positions a bit.
+Add to that the challenge of overseeing flights destined for vital combat and transport missions at home, abroad, and in the middle of the ocean, and you've got a U.S Navy air traffic controller (AC).
+It's not easy to secure an enlistment contract as an AC, but it's a rewarding military career.
+And after retirement from the Navy, it puts you in a good position for a civilian job.

 Duties and Responsibilities

-In addition to scanning the skies with friend-or-foe identification radar, Navy Air Traffic Controllers help pilots plot their flight plans and carefully map and track aircraft routes to avoid any collisions.
-They also act as pilots' eyes on the ground, managing takeoffs, holding patterns, and landings with clear guidance by radio -- especially crucial in carrier landings, when one false move means you're in the drink.
+In addition to scanning the skies with friend-or-foe identification radar, Navy air traffic controllers help pilots plot their flight plans, and they map and track aircraft routes to avoid collisions.
+They also act as the pilots' eyes on the ground, managing takeoffs, holding patterns, and landings with guidance by radio.
+That's especially crucial in carrier landings, when one false move means you're in the drink.

-Hopefuls must be high school graduates over the age of 18 and take the Armed Services Vocational Aptitude Battery (ASVAB) achieving a total score of 210 from scores in general science, arithmetic reasoning, and a doubled mathematics knowledge score.
+Applicants must be high school graduates over the age of 18 and take the Armed Services Vocational Aptitude Battery (ASVAB), achieving a total combined score of 210 in general science, arithmetic reasoning, and a doubled mathematics knowledge score.
 A flight physical, normal hearing, and normal color vision correctable to 20/20 are also necessary.

 Due to the training and investment involved, first-term air traffic controllers must be enlisted for at least five years.

-Upon application, ACs may receive Navy funding to pay for certification with the FAA as air traffic control tower operators and aircraft dispatchers.
-The GI Bill may also be used to receive certifications from the American Board for Certification in Homeland Security and the American Association of Airport Executives.
+At the end of their military careers, ACs may apply for Navy funding to prepare for certification with the FAA as air traffic control tower operators and aircraft dispatchers.
+The GI Bill may also be used to train for the American Board for Certification in Homeland Security and the American Association of Airport Executives.